Cozy Peach Kitchen

 • Fruit canned in juices or water, such as peaches, pears, pineapple

-• Frozen fruit, such as blueberries, raspberries, mango (for smoothies or overnight oatmeal)
+• Frozen fruit, such as blueberries, raspberries, mango (for peach mango smoothies or these blueberry and coconut overnight oats)

 • Applesauce as a snack or in overnight oats